 School Building Insurance Funding Programme

 We have a funding Programme (backed by private sector insurance) to pay for repairs to school buildings damaged in an incident.
 Under the Programme, your school buildings will be covered for loss or damage costing over $2,500 to repair and that meets the Programme criteria.
-You must contact your property advisor about doing any urgent work and to apply for Programme funding.
+You must contact your property advisor as soon as possible after an incident has occurred about doing any urgent work and to apply for Programme funding.

 Consider having some prearranged contractors for afterhours call outs for urgent repairs.